 The Associated Press on Wednesday spoke with some travelers who said they had seen the couple recently.

 Belinda Bueno, who runs the tourist lodge Begonia in Iquitos along with her mother, said Hand and Neal stayed there between Feb.
 10 and Feb.
 16, and had spoken of their plans to travel to Ecuador on a route outside the normal tourist circuit.

 "There were no problems.
 They did not get drunk or cause a scandal, or have parties.
 They were peaceful; a nice couple," she said.

-> A constable in the municipality of Santa Clotilde, Carlos Chavez, told the AP that the Americans were in Angoteros on Tuesday and that they should be arriving at the border post of Cabo Pantoja soon.
-He said they were traveling in a small river boat called a "peque-peque."
+An official in the municipality of Santa Clotilde, Carlos Chavez, told the AP that the Americans were in Angoteros on Tuesday and that they should be arriving at the border post of Cabo Pantoja soon.
+He said they are traveling in a small river boat called a "peque-peque."

-> "The Napo is a peaceful region.
+"The Napo is a peaceful region.
 It is controlled by the police, army and navy.
 No incidents have been registered here for years," Chavez said.